LeMuffinMan/LeMuffinMan/README.md

 - 🌱 I’m currently following the **Common Core at 42 Lyon**.
 - 🔧 Arch user 🔨 trying to not break anything.
-- 💬 Ask me about **[LeekScript](https://leekwars.com/encyclopedia/en/LeekScript)** - The garden where I started to code : I raised with love, organic code, and a sprinkle of compostable functions, my very first Leek AI 🥬.
+- 💬 Ask me about **[LeekScript](https://leekwars.com/encyclopedia/en/LeekScript)** - The garden where I started to code : I raised with organic code my very first Leek AI 🥬.
 - ⚡ Grab a **fork** and have a **byte**, so you can **test** by yourself 😋.
-  Please, before leaving, **make** it **fclean**.

 ### Currently focusing on :